 At SPC, these doctors provide medical services including prescription medications, prolotherapy and injections.
-Sports MD’s also have access to MRI, Ultrasound, X-ray, and other special diagnostic tests that patients may require.Educational Requirements of a Sports MD:A sports doctor is a fully qualified medical doctor who has chosen to focus on sports medicine.
+Sports MD’s also have access to MRI, Ultrasound, X-ray, and other special diagnostic tests that patients may require.Educational Requirements of a Sports MD:A sports doctor is a fully qualified medical doctor who has chosen to focus on sports medicine or gastric bypass surgery.
 That means in order to become a sports doctor you have to do the same requisite training any doctor has to go through followed by specialist training.
 Specifically, once obtaining a medical degree, sports medicine doctors complete post graduate training in family medicine or another specialty.
 After obtaining certification in a medical specialty an additional 1 to 2 year sports medicine fellowship is undertaken to earn a CASEM diploma.

 Sports Specialist Chiropractic